RACCommunity/RACNest/Documents/3_search.md

 observable.sendFailure(error)
 ```

-We will address the second parameter, the disposable, later.
+We will address the second parameter, the `disposable`, later.
 On the meantime, you can think of it as the entity that will be used to clean the work, once it's done .
 The [canonical example](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/FoundationExtensions.swift#L30#L50) would be cancelling an `NSURLSession`:

 ```
 disposable.addDisposable {